micuat/ofxActiveScan/README.md

 --------

 This app solves camera/projector intrinsic parameters and extrinsic paramters from the example-decode outputs.
-Calibration result is saved to `calibration.yml`.
+Calibration results are saved to `calibration.yml`.

 example-triangulate